rbb3000/flowstate/README.md

 ## Release Notes

-### 0.0.1
+### 0.0.2

 Initial release of Flow State

-* Detect Flow State using basic logic
-* Show the current state in the status bar
+* Set goal and timer in status bar
-* Dim the theme colors when in Flow State
+* Automatically set Slack to Do Not Disturb for the set time